DavidFirth/blog/docs/_posts/2026-09-07-mellyshed.md

 The full set of schedules described above can be downloaded as a single zip file at [mellyshed.zip](/blog/assets/mellyshed.zip).
 The files are human-readable Python code (with player numbers starting always at zero.)
 I can easily export the schedules to other formats: if you have a need for a different format, then please specify exactly what format and I will try to make that available.

+In addition the individual schedules are all listed [here](/blog/assets/mellyshed), for viewing online without downloading the zip file.

 **To cite this entry:**
 Firth, D (2026).
 Schedules for 'perfectly social' pétanque club mêlée competitions.
 Weblog entry at URL